Canada's Wonderland: Splash Works

-Opened in 1992, Splash Works is an 20 acre water park located within Canada's Wonderland.

 Opened in 1992, Splash Works is an 20 acre water park.
-The water park is home to Whitewater Bay, the largest outdoor wave pool in Canada, and 16 water slides.
-It is included with the price of admission to Canada's Wonderland and is open from late May to early September.
+The water park has over 7,570,000 L of heated water, a lazy river, and 16 water slides.
+The water park is home to Whitewater Bay, the largest outdoor wave pool in Canada, measuring 3300 m2.
+The water park is included with the price of admission to Canada's Wonderland and is open from late May to early September.